software-tools-books/js4ds/_lessons/callbacks.md

 - Best way to understand what's going on is to draw a step-by-step memory diagram
 - Step 1: call `adder(1)`

-FIXME: diagram
+FIXME-14: diagram

 - Step 2: `adder` creates a new function that includes a reference to that 1

-FIXME: diagram
+FIXME-14: diagram

 - Step 3: `adder` returns that function, which is assigned to `add1`

-FIXME: diagram
+FIXME-14: diagram

 - Step 4: same sequence to create another function with an embedded reference to 2

-FIXME: diagram
+FIXME-14: diagram

 - Step 5: call to `add1` inside `console.log`
   - Call to `add2` works the same way

-FIXME: diagram
+FIXME-14: diagram

 - The combination of a function and some embedded variable bindings is called a _closure_
   - Works because a function "capture" the values of the variables